atonendeley/CE880-Data-Science/Assignment 2023/Hotel Booking Cancellation/Exploratory_Data_Analysis/Exploratory_Data_Analysis.md

 2. Import the data
 3. Preprocess the data

+### Graphs showing the factors most heavily impacting the target attribute

+### Insights from the graphs showing the factors most heavily impacting the target attribute

 * October is the busiest month for the hotel followed by September.